Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-The `cargo expand` command can be used expand Rust code that uses procedural macros.
+The `cargo expand` command from the `cargo-expand` crate can be used to expand Rust code that uses procedural macros.
 For example, the code for the `MyStruct` struct generated using the the `#[derive(Describe)]` attribute looks like this:

 ```rust
 struct MyStruct {